 In September 2003, CCH II and CCH II Capital Corp. jointly issued approximately \$1.6 billion total principal amount of 10.25% senior notes due 2010.
 The CCH II notes are general unsecured obligations of CCH II and CCH II Capital Corp.
-They rank equally with all other current or future unsubordinated obligations of CCH II and CCH II capital Corp.
-The CCH II capital Corp.
-The CCH II capital Corp.
-The CCH II notes are structurally subordinated to all obligations of subsidiaries of CCH II, including the CCO Holdings notes, the Renaissance notes, the Charter Operating credit facilities and the Charter Operating notes.
+They rank equally with all other current or future unsubordinated obligations of CCH II and CCH II notes are structurally subordinated to all obligations of subsidiaries of CCH II, including the CCO Holdings notes, the Renaissance notes, the Charter Operating credit facilities and the Charter Operating notes.